naver/deep-image-retrieval/README.md

 In order to run this toolbox you will need:

 - Python3 (tested with Python 3.7.3)
-- PyTorch (tested with version 1.2)
+- PyTorch (tested with version 1.4)
-- The following packages: matplotlib, tqdm, scikit-learn
+- The following packages: numpy, matplotlib, tqdm, scikit-learn

 With conda you can run the following commands: